jrpvt/ansible-thinclient/README.md

 In keyboard settings, disable all shortcuts (use the Backspace key to set to disabled), except for shortcuts under the Sound and Media section.

 ## Set a unique hostname (optional)
 hostnamectl set-hostname uniquehostname1
+Update ansible hosts file with new thin client hostname (or IP)

+## Enable SSH public key access
+Create a public key on the Ansible control workstation Copy the public key to the new thin client ssh-copy-id root@thinclient_FQDN_or_IP_here

 ## Bootstrap Ansible dependencies not included with Fedora
 bootstrap_python.yml